mikechambers/adb-mcp/README.md

 Generate an image of a forest, and then add a clipping mask to only show the center in a circle
 ```

 ### Tips

 * When prompting, ask the AI to think about and check its work
 * The more advanced the models, or the more resources given to the models the better and more creative the AI is
 * As a general rule, don't make changes in Photoshop while the AI is doing work.
 If you do make changes, make sure to tell the AI about it.
 * You can copy and paste images from Photoshop into the AI to give it more information on what is going on.

+### Troubleshooting

+* If something fails on the AI side, it will usually tell you the issue, and if you click the command / code box, you can see the error.
+* First thing to check if there is an issue is to make sure the plugin in Photoshop is connected, and that the node proxy server is running

+## Questions, Feature Requests, Feedback

+If you have any questions, feature requests, need help, or just want to chat, join the [discord](https://discord.gg/fgxw9t37D7).

+You can also log bugs and feature requests on the [issues page](https://github.com/mikechambers/adb-mcp/issues).

 ## License